seagle0128/doom-modeline/README.md

 - An indicator for current input method
 - An indicator for `LSP` state
 - An indicator for github notifications
+- An indicator for buffer position which is compatible with `nyan-mode`
 - Truncated file name, file icon, buffer state and project name in buffer information segment, which is compatible with `projectile` and `project`